kaland313/vitmav45-ShipSeakers/README.md

 One prediction the network made can be seen on the picture below.
 ![Example predictions](https://github.com/kaland313/vitmav45-ShipSeakers/blob/master/ExamplePrediction.png)

-Full resolution predictions can be found in the [Evaluation.ipynb](Model%2C%20Training%20and%20Evaluation/Scripts/Evaluation.ipynb) Jupyter Notebook or the [Img folder](Model%2C%20Training%20and%20Evaluation/Scripts/Img).
+More predictions can be found in the [Evaluation.ipynb](Model%2C%20Training%20and%20Evaluation/Scripts/Evaluation.ipynb) Jupyter Notebook and some full resolution images and corresponding segmentation maps (ground truth and predicted) are located in the [Img folder](Model%2C%20Training%20and%20Evaluation/Scripts/Img).